Table of Contents

 • Aging effects – Cells degrade at different rates, leading to inconsistencies.

-These inconsistencies can grow without proper balancing, leading to inefficiency and even battery failure.
+Without proper cell balancing, these inconsistencies can grow, causing inefficiency and even battery failure.

 What is Cell Balancing?

-Cell balancing is a process within Battery Management Systems (BMS) that ensures all battery cells maintain uniform voltage levels, preventing overcharging or undercharging.
-This process extends battery life and enhances safety by mitigating risks like thermal runaway.
+Cell balancing is a process within a battery management system (BMS) that ensures all cells maintain uniform voltage levels, preventing overcharging or undercharging.
+In lithium battery with BMS setups, this function is essential to prevent thermal runaway, capacity loss, and safety hazards.

-Both methods help optimize battery performance but differ in efficiency, cost, and complexity.
+Both active and passive cell balancing methods help optimize battery performance but differ in efficiency, cost, and complexity.

 Active vs. Passive Cell Balancing: Which One is Better?